zeroping/PowerPoleDist/README.md

 ## What does it take to build one?

 This design consists of:
-- A custom circuit board that you can (design files provided)
+- A custom circuit board that you can order online (design files provided)
 - Electronic components that you can order from most suppliers (I used Digikey)
 - A few harder-to-get components (the power connectors) available from more specialized shop (I used [Powerwerx](https://powerwerx.com/anderson-power-powerpole-sb-connectors))
 - An aluminum case that you can order from a place like SendCutSend (design files provided)